 The current Percent for Art Ordinance defines applicability as "all capital projects estimated to cost \$250,000 or more for a public building or pedestrian-oriented open space."
-This has resulted in inconsistent interpretation by the Office of Budget and Strategic Planning, the Department of Planning and Development Review, and other City of Richmond departments with Capital Improvement Program projects.
+This has resulted in inconsistent interpretation by the Office of Budget and Strategic Planning and other City of Richmond departments with Capital Improvement Program projects.